Shop With Confidence: FREE Growing & Glowing Promise

 Fruit trees that bring home the pie

-These native trees aren't just for the critters—they're also tasty for you!
+These native trees aren't just for the critters, they're also tasty for you!

-• Downy Serviceberry (Amelanchier arborea) – Already a fan-favorite, but worth repeating because it checks every box—early white blooms, edible berries, gorgeous fall color, and wildlife value.
+• Serviceberry (Amelanchier arborea) – One of the first to bloom in spring, this stunner serves up sweet berries beloved by birds and humans alike.
+Also known as "Juneberry" for its summer harvest.
+The native Downy Serviceberry (Amelanchier arborea) is already a fan-favorite, but worth repeating because it checks every box: early white blooms, edible berries, gorgeous fall color, and wildlife value.
 If you're already using the common serviceberry, this is a slightly different species with more drought tolerance.

 • American Plum (Prunus americana) – Fragrant white blooms in spring and small, tart fruits in late summer.
 Great for jams, jellies, or just snackin' under the sun.

-• Persimmon (Diospyros virginiana) – These sweet, sunset-orange fruits drop in late fall once softened by frost.
+• American Persimmon (Diospyros virginiana) – These sweet, sunset-orange fruits drop in late fall once softened by frost.
 A true Southern treat with wildlife value to boot.

 • Pawpaw (Asimina triloba) – The "banana of the woods", this tropical-tasting fruit grows in shady groves and is one of the largest native fruits in North America.